risingwavelabs/awesome-stream-processing/00-get-started/02-ingest-pg-cdc.md

 ALTER SYSTEM SET wal_level = logical;
 ```

 To save this change, close the terminal window with `\q` and restart the PostgreSQL instance.
-For Mac users, run the following line of code to restart PostgreSQL.
+Then, run the following line of code to restart PostgreSQL.

 ```terminal
 sudo service postgresql restart